**NOTE: In response to the national lockdown in England and the ongoing impact of the crisis, the furlough scheme will run until 30 April 2021.

-Understandably, as furloughing staff is a new concept here in the UK, businesses are unsure what they must include when furloughing staff.
+Understandably, as furloughing staff is a new concept to many businesses here in the UK, many are unsure what they must include when furloughing staff.
 To save time, and ensure your template complies with employment law, the safest option is to use a pre-prepared template.
 Acas has created a Furlough agreement letter.

 Yes.
-As they are still employed by you while on furlough, they will continue to accrue holiday as usual.
+As they are still employed by you while on furlough, they will continue to accrue holiday in additional to any of their normal employment rights as usual.
 Special provisions have been introduced during the coronavirus outbreak which will allow workers to roll over up to four weeks' unused holiday over the next two years (usually only one week's leave may be rolled over from one year to the next).

 Yes.
 Equally, employees who have already booked annual leave can take the leave as planned.
 If they take holiday, they must not be disadvantaged as a result of the coronavirus.
 They must receive their normal holiday pay rate (rather than the 80% pay they receive while on furlough) for any statutory holiday they take (up to 5.6 weeks' per year).
 However, you will not be able to claim any money to top up the payment for any holiday taken from the furlough scheme.
 You will have to make up the difference.